nxio/meteor-flash/README.md

 * `Flash.info([id], message, [timeout])`
 * `Flash.danger([id], message, [timeout])`

+*Custom* variants can be registered using `Flash.registerStateFn("name of the state")` for when your CSS framework has different flash message state classes.

 #### Template helpers

 Simply use `{{flash id}}` helper to display flash message. **id** parameter is optional, defaults to `__default__`.